Wiphala Flag Meaning: Bolivia’s Indigenous Rainbow Symbol Explained

 Not quite.
 The Wiphala also shows up in parts of Peru, Ecuador & northern Chile, but only Bolivia has given it official national flag status.
 That said, it’s a pan-Andean symbol – so it’s common to see it flown by activists, Indigenous groups & cultural festivals across the region.

 If you’re planning a trip & wondering what it’s like day-to-day, check out what it’s actually like to live in Bolivia or how safe Bolivia is for tourists.
-It’ll give you a real feel for how visible symbols like the Wiphala are outside the big cities.
+It’ll give you a real feel for how visible symbols like the Wiphala are outside the big cities, and also how this affects the Bolivian crime rate too.
 And if you’re looking for more of a complete guide to Bolivia, I have you covered there too!

 group showing meaning of wiphala flag through celebration